Her family has shown her that love is a lie. It isn’t stone-solid; instead it bends and crumbles away, weak as rusty metal.

 I start reading a book unconcerned with what it’s about.
 I dive in knowing no specifics, only vague references, and maybe the genre if it’s obvious.
-I read a book’s summary and possibly a review or two when it first debuts as long as the reviewer doesn’t give too much away and that was probably when it first came out, which was months or years ago because my reading queue is so long.
+I read a book’s summary and possibly a review or two when it first debuts as long as the reviewer doesn’t give too much away.

 I know I want to read a book by how that book has affected the person reading it.
-When someone tells me a book changed their life or they go on and on about it, I’ll search for it.
+When someone tells me a book changed their life, I’ll search for it.
 I read the summary to see if it’s something I might enjoy or find informative.
 If so, I’ll add it to my very long queue.
 I’ll get around to it eventually and at that point, I’ve already forgotten what it’s about.
 So I dive in unawares.

 I don’t remember reading any reviews of The Broken Earth Series.
 I didn’t want anything to spoil my adventure and from the headlines, it was gonna be a wild fun ride, unlike anything we’d experienced in the fantasy world before.
 This was an understatement.